Kahlua Coffee Brownie Cheesecake

 10. Crack the door of the oven for 30 minutes to allow the cheesecake to continue to cool slowly.
 This process helps prevent cracking.

 11. Remove the cheesecake from the oven and water bath wrapping and refrigerate until firm, 5-6 hours or overnight.
+Once completely cool and firm, remove from the springform pan.

 To finish off the cheesecake: